 Other management measures will only be introduced if it is felt necessary to protect the stock based on an analysis of the data collected.
+Management measures may never be recommended for many species, but the system of regular assessments and the powers to introduce management measures if they are necessary will be in place.

-Management measures may never be recommended for many species.
-There is a feeling among some people on the island that there are so few people fishing and so many fish around Ascension that there will never be a problem.
+Reason for this: There is a feeling among some people on the island that there are so few people fishing and so many fish around Ascension that there will never be a problem.
 That view may well be correct.
 However, factors such as climate change may mean past experience isn't a reliable guide for the future and there are many examples around the world where the assumption that the sea will be ever bountiful has been shown to be incorrect.
 With such a small area of isolated inshore habitat and little chance of replenishment from elsewhere (Section 3(i)), having a system of early warning and response in place is a sensible precaution to protect something so valuable.

-If the system described in section 8(iv) recommends management action, then there are a suite of potential measures that would be implement by means of regulations made under the Fisheries (Conservation and Management) Ordinance, 2015, and could be introduced depending on the nature of the problem (Table 2).
-The same decision making and approval process described in section 8(iv) will also be responsible for selecting the most appropriate measure or measures to be introduced.
-As well as reacting to the data that become available, the IFAC may seek to prioritise research in areas where there are existing concerns and may decide to recommend early action based on a precautionary approach.
-An example of an existing concern would be the taking of small spiny lobster before they have had a chance to reproduce.
-This could be addressed through a minimum landing size for this species.
+If the system described in section 8(d) recommends management action, then there are a suite of potential measures that would be implemented through regulations made under the Fisheries (Conservation and Management) Ordinance, 2015 and Wildlife Protection Ordinance, 2013, and could be introduced depending on the nature of the problem (Table 2).
+The same decision making and approval process described in section 8(d) will also be responsible for selecting the most appropriate measure or measures to be introduced.